primer/react/contributor-docs/CONTRIBUTING.md

 │  │  ├─ Breadcrumbs.docs.json                // Component metadata to be used in docs
 ```

-Please review the related docs and ADSs below for more information on how to structure your component and the best practices we follow:
+Please review the related docs and ADRs below for more information on how to structure your component and the best practices we follow:

 - [ADR 1: File structure](https://github.com/primer/react/blob/main/contributor-docs/adrs/adr-012-file-structure.md)
 - [ADR 2: Snapshot tests](https://github.com/primer/react/blob/main/contributor-docs/adrs/adr-011-snapshot-tests.md)